elastic/integrations/packages/kubernetes/docs/container-logs.md

 ## Rerouting based on pod annotations

-You can customize the routing of container logs events and sending them to different datasets and namespaces using pods annotations.
+You can customize the routing of container logs events and sending them to different datasets and namespaces using pods' annotations.

 Routing customization can happen at: